alexpermiakov/idp/BOOTSTRAPING.md

 ### B. For Tooling Account (ECR Only)

-The tooling account only needs S3 and ECR permissions.
-Use least privilege:
+The tooling account only needs S3 and ECR permissions:

 ```bash
 # Create custom policy inline